equaynor/know-your-crypto-basics/README.md

 * **Question Screen**
   * Displays a shuffled question.
-  * Displays four answer options
+  * Displays four answer options.
   * Highlights chosen answer if wrong in red and if right in green.
+  * Displays a "Next" button to move to the next question after choosing an answer.
+  * Displays a "Stop Quiz" button to end quiz and move to welcome screen.

 ![Question Screen](https://github.com/equaynor/know-your-crypto-basics/blob/main/assets/readme-assets/questions-section-desktop.png)

 * **Final Score Screen**
   * Displays users final score.
   * Displays a button to restart the quiz.
+  * Displays a "Stop Quiz" button to end quiz and move to welcome screen.

 ![Score Screen](https://github.com/equaynor/know-your-crypto-basics/blob/main/assets/readme-assets/score-section-desktop.png)